 “Startups are so chaotic – there’s a lot of anxiety around loss of structure, and a lot of people really do struggle with that,” says Kristina Barger, a cognitive scientist who coaches several founders in London.
 “If you’re at a corporate, or at school, you have clear goals, clear objectives.
 When you’re building something from scratch, you have no idea.
 That’s very stressful.”

 Exactly what an ‘entrepreneurial coach’ can offer varies from person to person; some founders use coaches for pitching advice, others for managing stress, or work-life balance.
 Yet Barger says that sessions almost always come back to one key thing: imposing some structure.

 “It seems antithetical to startups, where everyone wants flexibility,” she says – but her sessions often start with adding some structure to the work day, making decisions and working on clear communications.
 “It’s about sitting down once a week, saying ‘What are the top priorities?
 Who’s doing what?’,” says Barger.
 “It sounds really dumb, but they just don’t do it.
 There’s a lot of overlap, people working on one thing and not communicating about it.
 Dividing who has authority can be a real issue.”

 “Getting the best from the team comes up again and again”

-Cheryl Clements, a coach who specialises in startups, finds that she’s often helping founders manage relationships.
+Cheryl Clements, who specialises in startup coaching, finds that she’s often helping founders manage relationships.
 “Especially with co-founders, things like different working styles or practical inequalities – such as if someone has a bigger share – can, over time, become quite toxic.”